The NICS Postal Contract

 The services take place across Northern Ireland with Whistl responsible for collecting, sorting and transporting the post to Royal Mail for final doorstep delivery.

 Buy Social Clause

-After careful consideration and significant engagement with postal providers the Buy Social Unit and CPD agreed a set of social clauses which were included in the contract specification, embedding the best practice guidance of the Buy Social model developed by the Strategic Investment Board and endorsed by the Northern Ireland Procurement Board in November 2015.
+After careful consideration and significant engagement with postal providers the Social Value Unit and CPD agreed a set of social clauses which were included in the contract specification, embedding the best practice guidance of the Buy Social model developed by the Strategic Investment Board and endorsed by the Northern Ireland Procurement Board in November 2015.

 The inclusion of these clauses in the contract mean that the contractor must employ people who are long term unemployed and leaving education, including those with disabilities.
 In this case Whistl must ensure 187 weeks of paid employment are provided per year of the contract for people in these target groups.

 Results so far demonstrate Whistl’s strong commitment to delivering the Buy Social requirements.
 One of the people to benefit from this clause is James Martin.

 After completing a Level 2 qualification in Warehousing James enrolled himself on the Job Match programme with Disability Action.
 Shortly thereafter an employment opportunity arose with Whistl under the Buy Social clauses.
 With the support of Disability Action and Disability Employment Service (part of the Department for Communities), he gained a permanent position with Whistl in November 2016 and is a great asset to the company.

 “Utilising the Supported Employment Model, Disability Action’s Job Match team worked with Whistl to gain a clear understanding of their business needs and to ascertain the skills they require from their employees.